Tapeworm infection - beef or porkTeniasis; Pork tapeworm; Beef tapeworm; Tapeworm; Taenia saginata ; Taenia solium ; Taeniasis

 Tapeworm infection is caused by eating the raw or undercooked meat of infected animals.
 Cattle usually carry Taenia saginata ( T. saginata ).
 Pigs carry Taenia solium (T. solium) .

 In the human intestine, the young form of the tapeworm from the infected meat (larva) develops into the adult tapeworm.
-A tapeworm can grow to longer than 12 feet and can live for years.
+A tapeworm can grow to longer than 12 feet (3.5 meters) and can live for years.

 Tapeworms have many segments.
 Each segment is able to produce eggs.
-Eggs are spread alone or in groups, and can pass out with the stool or through the anus.
+The eggs are spread alone or in groups, and can pass out with the stool or through the anus.

 Adults and children with pork tapeworm can infect themselves if they have poor hygiene.
 They can ingest tapeworm eggs they pick up on their hands while wiping or scratching their anus or the skin around it.

 Those who are infected can expose other people to T. solium eggs, usually through food handling.